 Can I outgrow food allergies?

-On the other hand, only about 20% of children will lose a peanut sensitivity and 9% a tree nut sensitivity.
+On the other hand, only about 20% of children will lose a peanut allergy and 9% a tree nut allergy.

-- If you have had a history of a more severe allergic reaction to a food, never challenge yourself with that food without first consulting with the allergist to determine if the sensitivity has indeed been lost.
+If you have had a history of a more severe allergic reaction to a food, never challenge yourself with that food without first consulting with the allergist to determine if the allergy has indeed been lost.